SUSTAINABILITY

 'The United Nations Framework Convention on Climate Change (UNFCCC) entered into force in 1994, aimed at reducing greenhouse gas concentrations in the atmosphere.
 The Conference of the Parties (COP) was designated as the supreme governing body of the Convention.'
 MENA Climate

 The MENA climate is characterised by arid and semi-arid zones and humans have used multiple adaption strategies to build civilisations and communities.
-Climate change is forcing major rethink of STI and sustainable development approaches to manage change and prepare for the future.
+Climate change is forcing major rethink of science, technology, innovation and sustainable development approaches to manage change and prepare for the future.

 |